 This tutorial is intended to be followed using the 'DEBUG' build of Bolt, for more information on the different builds see the Debug vs. Release page.
 For instructions on installing Bolt for the first time: Installing.
 For instructions on upgrading Bolt: Upgrading.
 After installing or upgrading Bolt, you should have a folder structure which looks something like this:

-The thing that sets Bolt apart from other networking solutions for Unity is that there's very little networking code you need to write by hand, everything related to serialization, interpolation and extrapolation, animation replication, etc. is handled automatically by Bolt.
+The thing that sets Bolt apart from other networking solutions for Unity is that there's very little actual networking code you need to write by hand.
+All serialization, interpolation and extrapolation, animation replication, etc, is handled automatically by Bolt.

-As a user of Bolt the only thing you need to do is to tell Bolt what you want to replicate over the network.
-This is done through the Bolt Assets window, which you will find under Window/Bolt Engine/Assets.
+The only thing you need to do is telling Bolt what you want to replicate over the network.
+This is done through the Bolt Assets window, which can be found under Window/Bolt Engine/Assets.

 Assets are broken down into four categories: